ChrisCooper/coopernetics/_drafts/qcumber-queens-course-catalogue-retrospective.md

 ---
 layout: post
-title: "Qcumber (Queen's course catalogue): A Retrospective"
+#title: "Qcumber (Queen's course catalogue): A Retrospective"
+title: "Qcumber Retrospective"
 description155: "Qcumber is an unofficial course catalogue for Queen's University, created to fill the severe absence of course-finding tools.
 It was launched in 2012."
 search_title70: "The Qcumber Course Catalogue: A Retrospective"
 tags: